Taeniatherum: Life cycle and growing habits

 Medusahead is a winter annual, germinating in the fall and undergoing root growth in the winter and early spring.
 Since its roots develop early and reach deep in the soil, it outcompetes native plants for moisture.
 It flowers in early spring, and by June or July its seeds, which are covered with tiny barbs, are mature.
 The barbs help the seeds attach to livestock, humans or vehicles that pass by.
 As the grass grows it accumulates silica, making it unpalatable to livestock except for early in its life cycle.
 It creates a dense layer of litter, and because of the silica content, the litter decomposes more slowly than that of other plants.
 This litter suppresses native plant growth while encouraging the germination of its own seed, and after a few years it creates an enormous load of dry fuel that can lead to wildfires.

 Stands of medusahead vary in density from several hundred to 2,000 plants per square foot.
 This variance is directly related to annual precipitation, soil type, and other vegetation in the area.
 Research has suggested that medusahead is highly adaptable and can produce more seeds at a density of one plant per square foot than 1,000 plants per square foot.
 Since it matures later than most other annuals, it is easy to identify as it is often bright green when the other annuals are brown.
 As it matures, it turns shades of purple and eventually tan.
 This unique phenological signature can be utilized in the management of this invasive species.
-A recently developed method of assessing greenness in aerial color infra-red (CIR) imagery using Normalized Difference Vegetation Index (NDVI) values to differentiate between medusahead and other more desirable species may help land managers determine where control methods are necessary.
+A recently developed method of assessing greenness in aerial color infrared (CIR) imagery using Normalized Difference Vegetation Index (NDVI) values to differentiate between medusahead and other more desirable species may help land managers determine where control methods are necessary.

 Medusahead seeds disperse relatively short distances and dispersal decreases as distance from the plant increases.
 Seeds are very well adapted for dispersal by adhesion to moving objects.
 The relatively long period of medusahead seed dispersal from July to October may be an adaptation to increase the likelihood of adhesion to animals.